imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

     ---------------------------------------
     ->import FormsModule inside imports:[]
         here <form> element is serving as a selector for some Angular directive.
 The create such a JS representation Object for us.
-        Right now its empty, still we need to register our control manually since we really dont want ot some of unwanted controls to be registered automatically.
+        Right now its empty, still we need to register our control manually since we really dont want to some of unwanted controls to be registered automatically.
 3rd party input fields and all. se we need to register controls manually and tell the angular.
             1.add 'ngModel' to required controls.
             2.need to provide controls name using name Attribute.